HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/webauthn.md

         }
     }
     ```
-3. Change the value of the `rpId` parameter with the same URL configured in the Domino directory.
+3. Change the value of the `rpId` parameter with the same URL configured in the Domino Directory.

     ```json
         {